ibm-client-engineering/solution-filenet-aws/website/docs/1-Align/Define.md

 ---
-id: overview
+id: define
 sidebar_position: 1
-title: Overview
+title: Define
 ---

-## Vision & Business Alignment
+## Vision
 This section establishes the strategic foundation for the project

 ### Purpose